atbcb/usab-uswds/_tad/rad-x.md

 <div class="grid-container">
   <div class="grid-row">
     <div class="tablet:grid-col">
-      <p>Audio may be the primary mode for some no- vision and low-vision users to receive instructions independently.
+      <p>Audio may be the primary mode for some no-vision and low-vision users to receive instructions independently.
 Designing the audio content is critical to providing a comprehensive understanding of the product.</p>
     </div>
     <div class="tablet:grid-col"> <img class="img-full" src="../images/Multiple-platforms-supporting-audio-content.jpg" alt="Desktop computer with audio symbol.
 A hand holding a mobile phone that shows an audio file being played"> <span class="grid-line text-italic">Multiple platforms supporting audio content</span> </div>
   </div>